klukule/SteamDownloader/README.md

 - [ ] Calculate chunk hashes when file hash is different and download only changed chunks instead of whole files
 - [ ] Optimalize persistence
 - [ ] Implement CLI interface
+- [ ] Split allocation and download stages so they can be ran in parallel
+- [ ] Auto-retry on chunk download failure

 ### Third-party libraries
 - [SteamKit](https://github.com/SteamRE/SteamKit) - Licensed under [LGPL-2.1](https://github.com/SteamRE/SteamKit/blob/master/LICENSE)